PKBeam/shawzin-song-converter/README.md

 ## Formatting the input file
 The input file is expected to follow a specific format.
+You can experiment with `test.txt` in the repository.

 ### Scale
 The first line of the input file should consist of an integer from 1-8 inclusive representing the scale to use.

 Number | Scale |
 --- | --- |
 1 | Pentatonic Major |